Torwent/WaspLib/osr/handlers/teleporthandler/README.md

 ## TUniversalTransport and TTeleportLocation
 There are some types in `records.simba` that might be interesting, but the two central parts of this library are the record `TUniversalTransport` in `transport.simba` and the static record `RSTeleports` in `rsteleports.simba`.

-To use `TUniversalTransport`, I recommend cloning this repo into your scripts/SkunkLib folder, and then including `{$include ./Skunklib/transport.simba}` at the top of your script.

 On `RSTeleports` you can find many `TTeleportLocation`s for example `RSTeleports.GRAND_EXCHANGE`

 If you `WriteLn` this, it looks like: